 Fax filing of applications is only allowed for certain areas of Alberta.
 You will find this information in the location search.
 See the Fax Filing Tip Sheet for more information.

 There is a different process for submitting an application by fax:

 Fax the application and evidence

-- an Information Officer will contact you to discuss your application and filing fee payment, and to set a hearing date
+- An Information Officer will contact you to discuss your application, process the filing fee payment, and to set a hearing date.

-- because the quality of faxed photos is poor, you should submit photos by printing them or burning them to a CD, DVD or USB drive and sending it to the Edmonton or Calgary office address (depending on which office is filing your application).
+- As the quality of faxed photographs are poor, you should submit photographs by printing them or burning them to a CD, DVD or USB drive and sending it to the Edmonton or Calgary RTDRS office address (depending on which office is filing your application).

-- if faxing is not possible, you can submit your application and evidence by mail or courier to the RTDRS Edmonton Office.
+- If faxing is not possible, you may submit your application and evidence by mail or courier to the RTDRS Edmonton Office.

 Pay the Filing Fee